Pablo Barrientos: Calcio Catania

 On 30 May 2009, Calcio Catania officially signed Barrientos from FC Moscow on a four-year contract until June 2013.
 He was plagued by injury and failed to make his debut for the Sicilian club until May 2010.
 After making two substitute appearances for Catania in the whole of the 2009–10 season, Barrientos did not play any matches in the first half of the 2010–11 Serie A season.
 Therefore, he was loaned to Estudiantes back in Argentina for six months.
 After the loan spell during which he scored five goals in seven league matches, Barrientos returned to Catania in July 2011 and became a key component to the team under new head coach, Vincenzo Montella.
 During the 2012-13 Serie A campaign, Barrientos was a key part of Rolando Maran's first team, scoring 5 goals in 27 league appearances.
 He formed part of an all-Argentine attack force with Gonzalo Bergessio, Alejandro Gómez, and Lucas Castro for the Sicilian club that has seen i rossazzurri push for the European places.

 Barrientos was part of a record-breaking Catania outfit that had picked up 56 points from 38 Serie A matches.
 This performance saw the club also break its record number of home victories in a single season, its record number of victories overall in a single top flight campaign, as well as its record points total in Serie A for the fifth consecutive season.

 San Lorenzo

 In July 2014 it was reported that Barrientos would return to San Lorenzo, the team in which he made his debut as a professional player.
 It was his third time playing for El Ciclón.

+Marcó 9 goles en 21 partidos.

+Con Edgardo "Patón" Bauza como técnico, logró coronarse campeón de la Copa Libertadores ante el nacional de Paraguay, con un gol de Néstor Ortigoza de penal.
+Además marcó un gol clave para la clasificación al mundial de clubes, venciendo al Auckland City por 2-1.

+Luego, en diciembre de ese año, el ciclón enfrentó al Real Madrid, cayendo por 2-0 con goles de Sergio Ramos y Gareth Bale.

+En 2015, Barrientos fue una pieza clave para el equipo Azulgrana.
+Marcando goles clave, como uno a Estudiantes de mitad de cancha en el torneo local.

+Además, contribuyó con un gol de tiro libre a la histórica victoria ante Boca Juniors, goleando 4-0 al equipo Xeneize.
+Consagrándose campeón de la Supercopa Argentina.